 However, if you are working on an iPhone or an iPad, you have the option to save it just to your device.
 I would usually always suggest saving it to the Cloud though!

-You can use Design Space on Mac computers, PC computers, and iOS devices.
+You can use Design Space on Mac computers, PC computers, Android, and iOS devices.

 As far as the system requirements, visit this page for the specifics on that:

 Is Design Space worth it?

 If you want to use your Cricut machine, then yes, it is worth it.
 With the new Cricut machines, you cannot create designs otherwise.